yonatanrozin/Simple-RTC-Stream/README.md

     - ```npm install```

 ## Run
-Ensure all devices are connected to the same WiFI/ethernet network
+- Ensure all devices (server, sender, receiver) are connected to the same WiFI/ethernet network
+- Launch server
+- Open receiver page
+- Open sender page

+See below for detailed instructions:

 ### Server Device
 - In server device command line, from repo folder: